kasper-piskorski/docs/pages/documentation/3-core-api/simple-schema-definition.md

 last_updated: August 15, 2016
 tags: [core]
 summary: "Demonstrates how to create a schema for a Mindmaps knowledge graph"
-sidebar: home_sidebar
+sidebar: documentation_sidebar
-permalink: core/defining-schema-simple.html
+permalink: /documentation/core-api/simple-schema-definition.html
-folder: core
+folder: documentation
 ---

 # Mindmaps Schema

 Defining a schema for your graph allows you to:

 * Control how your data relates to each other
 * Ensure your graph is consistent
 * Design domain specific knowledge graphs

 In Mindmaps, a schema is defined by adding **types** to your graph.
 These **types** allow you to divide your  data into different categories but also control how data instances may relate to each other.

 In this section we will review each of these types and explain how you use them when defining a Mindmaps graph.

 ## Basic Type Definitions

 This section describes basic types which are **essential** to a Mindmaps schema.
 When creating a Mindmaps knowledge graph you should always begin with defining these schema elements.

 ### Entity Type

 Entity types essentially define a broad category which data can fall with in.
 For example Al Pacino, Patrick Stewart, and Charlize Theron could all be categorised as people.
 Similarly we could say that Godfather, Star Treck Nemisis, and Monster can all be categorised as movies.

 We would define such **Entity Types** as follows:

 ```java
 EntityType person = mindmapsTransaction.putEntityType("Person");